 Business personal property is any item used in any business and which is not movable or permanently affixed to the land (see more information below), as well as aircraft and commercial mobile or

+All persons, corporations, partnerships, etc. owning business personal property, aircraft, commercial mobile or portable units are subject to ad valorem tax.
 All persons, corporations, partnerships, etc., who own business personal property, aircraft, or commercial mobile or portable units must list and assess business personal property in the Revenue Commission Office after October 1 each year, but no later than December 31.
-The list must include a description of all business personal property, along with its acquisition dates and acquisition costs.
+The list must include a description of all business personal property, along with all acquisition dates and acquisition costs.

 Personal property has two categories: tangible personal property and intangible personal property.

 - Intangible personal property includes an owner’s representation of rights to property such as shares of stock, annuities, patents, market certificates, etc. Intangible personal property owned by businesses is not taxable under the property tax laws of this state.

 - Tangible personal property includes material items such as machinery and equipment, tools, furniture, and fixtures among numerous other items.
 Tangible personal property is taxable to businesses for Alabama property tax purposes.